earthtojad/AthanLib/README.md

 ## ⚙️ Installation

-You don’t need to install anything special — just clone and build.
+You don’t need to install anything special, just clone it and place the files in whatever project you're using it for.

 ### 🧭 1.
 Download